 At a later stage of the project, Gitlab was replaced by Azure DevOps repositories and CI/CD pipelines.
 This step consolidates all automation for the client under their preferred CI/CD tool.

-In the diagram below is an overview of the PCI DSS compliant production environment connecting merchant applications with external payment gateways containing actual credit card data in an encrypted format:
+The diagram below is an overview of the PCI DSS-compliant production environment connecting merchant applications with external payment gateways containing actual credit card data in an encrypted format:

 All infrastructure components were developed with Infrastructure as code best practices using Terraform and CI/CD pipelines.

 The application components were deployed in Kubernetes using the AWS EKS-managed service.
 Their build and deploy lifecycle was handled using Docker images and Helm charts inside the CI/CD pipelines.